2016: Food Heroes

-A central message running through Scottish Food & Drink Fortnight 2016 is the importance of farmers and fishermen to the food and drink industry.
-Primary producers are the foundation of the food and drink industry and they are integral to its continued success.
-Find out more about Scotland’s incredible primary producers below and tell us who your local #foodhero is on Twitter.
+A central message running through Scottish Food & Drink Fortnight 2016 was the importance of farmers and fishermen to the food and drink industry.

-Scroll down to discover some key facts about our primary producers, and to meet a few Scottish Food Heroes!
+This is a collection of producer stories we gathered in 2016, scroll down to discover some key facts about our primary producers and to meet our 2016 Scottish Food Heroes!

 Key facts about Scotland’s primary producers: